crfroehlich/oj/README.md

 OJ :: Orange Juice (O) JavaScript (J) :: Calcium Fortified JS
 ======
-This code is Public Domain, though it's dependencies may not be.
+This code is Public Domain, though its dependencies may not be.

 ## Purpose

-OJ provides a zero-HTML approach to writing web applications.
+OJ aims to provide a zero-HTML approach to writing web applications.
 Everything that goes into the DOM enters via JavaScript.
 DOM nodes, their parent and child nodes, and their events are accessible in-memory and through the chaining that OJ provides.
-Data-binding happens automatically, bi-directionally to/from the Objects you provide the DOM and the changes from the user.
+Data-binding happens automatically, bi-directionally to/from the Objects you provide OJ and the changes the user makes to the rendered page.

 ## Usage